Pride Toronto

-The organization's most recent executive director, serving from 2017 to 2020, was Olivia Nuamah.
-She was appointed in February 2017 to succeed Mathieu Chantelois, who led the organization from 2015 to 2016.

-Festival overview

-Main events of Pride Toronto's festival include the Trans March, the Dyke March and the Pride parade.
-Although a definitive count of attendees cannot be determined, estimates in recent years have ranged from 500,000 to over one million for the week, and about 100,000 for the parade itself.
-The festival is often touted as being one of the largest cultural festivals in North America and the 22 city blocks that make up the festival site is closed to vehicular traffic.

 History

 Toronto's Pride Week evolved out of the mass protests that followed the 1981 Toronto bathhouse raids, and celebrated its 25th anniversary in 2005.
 In the 2005 parade, newly appointed Toronto police chief Bill Blair became the first chief of police in the city's history to personally take part in the parade.
 He marched alongside politicians of all parties, including several federal and provincial cabinet ministers and Mayor David Miller.

-A theme is selected for each Pride festival that reflects the current context of the queer community and helps shape the festivities.
-Previous themes included "Fearless" (2006), "Unstoppable!"
-(2007), "Unified" (2008), "Can't Stop.
-Won't Stop."
-(2009), "+" (2017).

-World Pride 2014

-At the 28th annual conference of InterPride, held in October 2009 in St. Petersburg, Florida, the InterPride membership voted to accept the bid of Pride Toronto to host WorldPride 2014 for the first time in North America.
-In the first round of voting, Toronto won 77 votes compared to Stockholm's 61.
-In the second and final round of voting Stockholm was eliminated and Toronto won 78% of the vote, fulfilling the 2/3 majority needed to finalize the selection process.
-WorldPride 2014 in Toronto included an opening ceremony with concerts at Nathan Phillips Square; an international human rights conference; a variety of networking and social events including Canada Day and Independence Day celebrations, and an exhibition commemorating the 45th anniversary of the Stonewall Riots.

 Pride Toronto officials said that Pride Week 2009 drew an estimated one million people to Toronto and contributed C$136 million to the city's economy, and state that they expect WorldPride to be significantly bigger.
 The actual numbers turned out to be closer to 2 million visitors.
 Economic impact was first reported at $286 million in 2014 and later updated to $719 million.